 Originating or Terminating If the Originating Party ID field has value 'Originating' or 'Terminating' then this indicates that the calling party resides in the OpenScape Voice and either initiated or received a call and therefore the calling party is internal.
 Similarly, if the Terminating Party ID field has value 'Originating' or 'Terminating' then this indicates that the called party resides in the OpenScape Voice and either initiated or received a call and therefore the calling party is internal.
 Incoming or Outgoing If the Originating Party ID field has value 'Incoming' or 'Outgoing' then this indicates the direction of the ingress side of the call but alone does not provide sufficient information to determine whether the calling party is internal or external.
 In this case, in order to determine whether the calling party is internal or external, information in the Originating Party ID field has to be combined with information in the Ingress SIP Endpoint Address field.
 Similarly, if the Terminating Party ID field has value 'Incoming' or 'Outgoing' then this indicates the direction of the egress side of the call but alone does not provide sufficient information to determine whether the called party is internal or external.
-In this case, in order to determine whether the called party ID field has to be combined with information in the Terminating Party ID field has to be combined the call but alone does not provide sufficient information to determine whether the called party is internal or external.
-In this case, in order to determine whether the called party ID field has to be combined with information in the Terminating Party ID field has to be combined with information in the Egress SIP Endpoint Address field.
+In this case, in order to determine whether the called party is internal or external, information in the Terminating Party ID field has to be combined with information in the Egress SIP Endpoint Address field.
 Unknown The 'Unknown' value (999) appears mainly in the Terminating Party ID; most of the time indicates that a wrong number was dialed and therefore the call could not get routed.
 It also occurs when a feature activation using a prefix access code (e.g. 78) was dialed.
 If either the Terminating party ID or the Originating party ID is 'Unknown' then the calling or called party respectively may be considered to be 'Unknown'.
 If either the calling or the called party is 'Unknown' then the call type is also considered to be 'Unknown'.
 The billing application may ignore all calls that have type 'Unknown'.

-Table 21 Originating/Terminating Party ID values
+Table 23 Originating/Terminating Party ID values